Presenter: Terry Eberhardt

-Webcast: Presentation will also be available via webcast (Adobe Connect).
-Please register to be emailed the link.
-The link will be posted HERE the morning of the event.
+Webcast: Presentation is available via webcast (Adobe Connect).
+The link is posted HERE

 CCP: This course qualifies ASPB members to earn 1 Professional Development Hour

-You do not need to register for this presentation to attend in person, but you need to register for the presentation if you wish to observe the webcast.
+You do not need to register for this presentation to attend in person.
+Webcast link is posted HERE.
 For other inquiries about the webcast contact the ASPB Office .
 For inquiries about the BBL, contact Karl Bresee .

 A quick walk though the creation of a Forensic Entomologist.
 What is this area of science exactly?
 How does it work and how useful is it?
 In addition to answering these questions using some real-life examples, the nature of field work for forensic entomology and a comparison of the lessons learned about field work in New Zealand and Canada will be explored.
 This presentation will offer an explanation of the information that entomological studies can provide to researchers and scientists in Alberta and Western Canada.